EXECUTIVE BOARD

 Vice President (Pakistan) - Fasihuddin

-Fasihuddin is the founder of Pakistan Society of Criminology and
+Dr. Fasihuddin is the founder of Pakistan Society of Criminology and

 Editor-in-Chief of Pakistan Journal of Criminology.
 He is MBBS,